Odantapuri: History

 Gopala, the founder of the Pala dynasty, who ascended the throne of Bengal in 750 CE, founded the monastic university at Odantapuri.
 According to Bu-ston, however, the Odantapuri monastery was built by Gopala's son and successor, Dharmapala; while according to Taranatha, it was founded by either Gopala or Devapala.

 Odantapuri was part of a network of five Mahaviharas in eastern India.
 The others were Nalanda, Vikramashila, Somapura, and Jagaddala.
-During the Pala period, Vikramshila was the leading monastery; and the state funding to Vikramshila and Odantapuri far exceeded what was granted to Nalanda.
-As a result, while Nalanda was struggling for survival around the 11th century CE, Odantapuri had a rival institution thriving under the royal patronage of Palas.
+During the Pala period, Vikramshila was the leading monastery, and the state funding to Vikramshila and Odantapuri far exceeded what was granted to Nalanda.
+As a result, while Nalanda was struggling for survival around the 11th century CE, Odantapuri had a rival institution thriving under the royal patronage of the Palas.

 Taranatha mentions a king called Mahāpāla, who he claims was Mahipala's son, who mainly honoured the Srāvakas of Odantapuri, maintaining five hundred monks and fifty teachers.
 As an annexe to Odantapuri, he built a vihara called Uruvasa, to provide livelihood and accommodation to five hundred "Srāvaka Sendhapas" (Srāvaka Saindhavas or Singhala Srāvakas, who were Sthaviravadins).
 While he allowed Vikramashila to retain its position, he made Uruvasa a centre of great veneration.

-According to Taranatha, during the reign of Ramapala, along with fifty teachers in Odantapuri "permanently lived a thousand monks belonging to both Hinayana and Mahayana.
+According to Taranatha, during the reign of Ramapala, along with fifty teachers in Odantapuri, "permanently lived a thousand monks belonging to both Hinayana and Mahayana.
 Occasionally even twelve thousand monks congregated there."

-The temple library of the Odantapuri vihara was loftier than those at Vajrasana (Bodh Gaya) and Nalanda, and contained a vast collection of Brahmanical and Buddhist works.
+The temple library of the Odantapuri vihara was loftier than those at Vajrasana (Bodh Gaya) and Nalanda and contained a vast collection of Brahmanical and Buddhist works.
 It was burnt under the orders of one of the generals of Muhammad bin Bakhtiyar Khalji, when Khalji's army sacked the monastery around the end of the 12th century CE.
 The monks who survived the massacre fled to Nepal and Tibet.